hoveaudio/HoveAudioReaperScripts/AlignTransients/readme.md

-The top most track/items used for the selection is what drives the function of this track.
+The top most track/items used for the selection is what drives the function of this script.

 Use it to align mulitple different elements and make sfx in a batch process.